Brian Clarke: Background

 In 1970, Clarke enrolled in the Architectural Stained Glass course at North Devon College of Art and Design, graduating from the Diploma in Design with a first class distinction.
-In 1974, he was awarded the prestigious Winston Churchill Memorial Travelling Fellowship to study medieval and contemporary stained glass in Italy, France, and West Germany.
-The trip reinforced for him the relevance of the medium in the modern period.
-He was deeply inspired by the German post-war stained glass artists, especially Johannes Schreiter, who had brought an emotional intensity to the medium.
-He was also affected by the deeply collaborative relationship between stained glass artists and architects and how this led to more integrated works of art, with stained glass impacting the surrounding space.
-This influenced Clarke's architectural vision for stained glass.
-Clarke received the Churchill Extension Fellowship to study art in architecture in the United States, where he befriended and connected with the art of Robert Rauschenberg, Jasper Johns, and Andy Warhol.
+In 1974, he was awarded a Winston Churchill Memorial Travelling Fellowship to study religious art in Italy, France, and West Germany.
+He was inspired by the post-war German school of stained glass artists, and in particular the artist Johannes Schreiter.
+In 1976, Clarke received the Churchill Extension Fellowship to study art in architecture and contemporary painting in the United States, where he connected with the art of, and later befriended, Robert Rauschenberg, Jasper Johns, and Andy Warhol.

+Clarke died from cancer on 1 July 2025, one day before his 72nd birthday.

 Work

-In his career, Clarke has advanced new approaches across a range of mediums including stained glass, mosaic, collage, painting and drawing.
-He is recognised as being instrumental in bringing critical attention to the medium of stained glass and revealing its relevance to the present day through both his practice of the medium and through exhibitions and writings on the subject.
+In his career, Clarke advanced new approaches across a range of mediums including stained glass, mosaic, collage, painting and drawing.

-From the beginning of his career, Clarke has had an architectural vision for stained glass.
-Always responsive to the building and surrounding context, this vision came to fruition in his later collaborations with world-renowned architects.